 This PhD Programme pursues the prestigious tradition of public law studies within our University since its establishment.
 Moreover, the programme trains researchers in investigating concerns within public laws from different perspectives.
-These include the study of the Italian judicial system and comparative and international law, with specific reference to human rights .
-To achieve this, it focuses on the analysis of contemporary state law, including the theory of comparative constitutional law, European public law, environmental law and the laws of economy and human rights.
-The PhD programme is organised around four topics: a) the theory of state and comparative political institutions; b) public economic law; c) European environmental administrative law; and d) international order and human rights.
+These include the study of the Italian legal system and comparative and international law, with specific reference to human rights.
+To achieve this, it focuses on the analysis of contemporary state law, including the Italian and comparative constitutional law, European public law, environmental law and the laws of economy and human rights.
+The PhD programme is organised around four topics: a) European environmental administrative law; b) Comparative and Italian constitutional law and political institutions; c) public economic law; and d) international order and human rights.

 Ph.D Programme in International European Administrative Environmental Law

-Ph.D Programme in State Theory and Comparative Political Institutions
+Ph.D Programme in Comparative and Italian Constitutional Law and Political Institutions

-This programme aims to train experts inquiring into contemporary State issues with regards to their theoretical and institutional outline and throughout a comparative constitutional law approach.
+This programme aims to train experts inquiring into contemporary State issues with regards to their theoretical, legal, and institutional outline and throughout a comparative constitutional law approach.
 This PhD is sponsored by public law Professors of the Political Sciences Department and it is the only course of its kind in Italy.
 It is moreover related to the ancient tradition of comparative studies carried out by Political Sciences Faculty and more in detail by well-known Professors like Rossi, Mortati, Lavagna, Galeotti, Galizia, Amato.